ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 This document defines a base network inventory
 YANG data model that is application- and technology-agnostic.
-The base data model can be augmented to describe application-specific or technology-specific information.
+The base data model can be augmented to describe application- and technology-specific information.

 Network inventory is a fundamental functional block in the overall network management which was specified many years ago.
 Network inventory management is a critical